 This workshop uses a hands-on exercise to have participants self-reflect on the communal principles and think of ways to implement them into their everyday lives with respect to the classroom environment, residential life, and within their respective student organizations.
 Creating a sense of belonging and building an inclusive community where each member is valued and respected begins with a better understanding of our communal principles.

 Finding Common Ground: Facilitating Difficult Conversations

-Numerous issues appear on the news and you might have a desire to talk about these hot topic issues such as racism, genderism, police use of excessive force, events in the Middle East, and the intensifying immigration debate, just to name a few.
+This workshop is a place where you can talk about issues you see on the news such as racism, genderism, police use of excessive force, events in the Middle East, and the intensifying immigration debate, to name a few.
 It is important to hone our skills in facilitating difficult conversations with our peers in a respectful manner.